Medy Attalla, Head of Clinical Operations for Oncology, Novartis Egypt

 When did you first know you wanted to work in science?

-Medy Attalla: My passion for science began in middle school; I was very much inspired by Egyptian figures like Sir Magdi Yacoub, a cardiothoracic surgeon, and Professor Ahmed Zewail, a chemist.
+My passion for science began in middle school.
+I was very much inspired by Egyptian figures like Sir Magdi Yacoub, a cardiothoracic surgeon; and Prof. Ahmed Zewail, a chemist.
 Studying science for me was like exploring new worlds.

 What is your advice for young women and girls interested in science?

 There is endless potential in every woman and girl; believing in our potential can enable us to go the extra mile.
 Every girl and woman should gift herself with the success she deserves and can achieve.

 There is endless potential in every woman and girl; believing in our potential can enable us to go the extra mile.